-One of the most accomplished politicians in Florida’s history, Bob Graham never lost an election for office in more than four decades of public service at the local, state and national level.
-As first a state legislator, then governor and finally a three-term U.S. Senator, Graham has had a role in nearly every major public policy issue in modern Florida’s history.
+As first a state legislator, then governor and finally a three-term U.S. Senator, Senator Graham has had a role in nearly every major public policy issue in modern Florida’s history.

 After graduating from Harvard Law School, Graham returned to his native Miami Lakes and won a seat in the Florida House of Representatives as part of a group of young progressive Democrats sympathetic to civil rights, public education and the environment.
 The group was known as the Doghouse Democrats, because their liberal credentials often landed them in the doghouse with the conservative Democrats who controlled the state.

-In 1978, Graham launched a quixotic bid to become Florida’s governor.
-Still a little-known politician with progressive instincts that simply didn’t play well in the more populous conservative areas of Florida, Graham also faced the hard reality that no South Florida candidate had ever made it to the governor’s mansion.
-Most pundits t thought he was simply deluded for even trying.
-But Bob Graham ran an exhaustive, state-wide campaign that also saw the creation of one of his signature efforts: the Graham workday.
+In 1978, Graham launched a bid to become Florida’s governor.
+Still a little-known politician, Graham also faced the hard reality that no South Florida candidate had ever made it to the governor’s mansion.
+Most pundits thought he was simply deluded for even trying.
+But Bob Graham ran an exhaustive, state-wide campaign that began his signature “workdays.”
 Though the concept was simple and had been tried before, it had never been done as Graham did it.
 He didn’t just show up to give a speech and follow someone around their factory for an hour: Bob Graham trained for the job beforehand and then put in a full day doing it.

 After serving two terms as governor, Graham joined the U.S. Senate in 1987, carving out a career known not only for his grasp of domestic issues like Everglades restoration, immigration and off-shore drilling, but as a leading expert on foreign policy and intelligence.
 He was a frequent guest on Sunday morning news programs like “Meet the Press” and in 2002 he appeared on the Sunday shows more than any other politician.